-Bathurst Regional Council is working closely with the Environmental Protection Authority (EPA) following testing that indicated the presence of per- and poly- fluoralkyl substances (PFAS) in some soil and water on Council land at Bathurst Airport.
+Bathurst Regional Council is continuing to work closely with the Environmental Protection Authority (EPA) following testing that indicated the presence presence of per- and poly- fluoralkyl substances (PFAS) in some soil and water on Council land at Bathurst Airport.

 The assessment of the field work and other material is expected to take up to six months.